eBooks

 The US edition of Asia Hand, won a coveted Shamus Award when published by Grove/Atlantic in 2010, nearly two decade after the original Thai edition.

 However, the best-known Calvino novel of this decade, one that was widely translated, was Zero Hour in Phnom Penh (1994).
 This novel was the first introduction I’d overtly made by examining the dark side of a traumatized population and how they existed in a world of power, influence and violence.
-As the third Calvino novel in the series, the edition translation of Zero Hour in Phnom Penh won a German Critics Award for international crime fiction in 2004 and the Spanish translation won the Premier Special Director Book Award Semana Negra, Spain in 2007.
+As the third Calvino novel in the series, Zero Hour in Phnom Penh won a German Critics Award for international crime fiction in 2004 and Premier Special Director Book Award Semana Negra, Spain in 2007.

 “Much more than a thriller, Zero Hour in Phnom Penh is a fresco of Cambodia and its people, their despair, their hopes, their fears, their lives.
 And that’s what makes this book a single work, much deeper than what can be expected to begin reading.”

-The Europeans liked what they read in Zero Hour in Phnom Penh (originally published under the title Cut Out in English).
+The Europeans in particular like Zero Hour in Phnom Penh (originally published under the title Cut Out in English).
 A French drew favorable reviews along these lines:

 “An excellent hardboiled whodunnit, a noir novel with a solitary, disillusioned but tempting detective in an interesting social, historical context (of post-Pol Pot Cambodia), and a very thorough psychological study of the characters.”—La culture se partage

 The decade of the 1990s ended as it had begun with Vincent Calvino’s investigations taking him into the nightlife of Soi Cowboy and Nana Plaza.
-The cultural clashes and the growing opportunities and higher education for women resulted in changed in attitudes and a commercialization of night venues.
-Neon lights and anything goes.
-The scene was changing as the Internet appeared.
-I caught the first glimmer of online hookups was featured in 1996 with The Big Weird, which predicted sexuality would migrate to the digital world.
+The cultural clashes and the growing confidence of women indicated that changes in attitude were evolving quickly.
+The first glimmer of online hookups was featured in 1996 with The Big Weird, which predicted sexuality would migrate to the digital world.

 During this decade, in which I wrote 6 Calvino novels, I also published 7 other books: